 Juan Manuel Barrientos

-Chef Barrientos has opened many new bars and casual restaurants in Medellin, including the La Serenissima (pizza), Kai (vegan), and El Cielo Classic in the Intercontinental Hotel.
+Chef Barrientos has opened many new bars and casual restaurants in Medellín, including La Serenissima (pizza), Kai (vegan), and El Cielo Classic in the Intercontinental Hotel.

 I'm happy to share that creativity, cooking, and service have remained consistently excellent.
-So has the value for your U.S. dollar.
+So has the value of the U.S. dollar.

 The Experience Tasting Menu

-The following photos were taken during lunch at El Cielo Medellin on July 30, 2018.
+The following photos were taken during lunch at El Cielo Medellín on July 30, 2018.
 The experience begins when a small dehydrated towel is brought to your table.
-As water is gently poured on top, it inflates like magic, and you can wipe your hands clean.
+As water is gently poured on top, it inflates like magic, and you can clean your hands.

 Arepas are a staple of the Colombian diet, and you'll find them everywhere you go.
 They're primarily made from corn or cornmeal.
 However, they do vary by region.
 They can be sweet or savory.
 Unlike Venezuelan-style arepas, Colombian arepas don't usually have a filling.

-My favorite indulgence after a night out is an arepa con queso ("arepa with cheese") from a street vendor.
-In Medellin, these are thick patties filled with white cheese and slathered in butter, with the option of sweet condensed milk being drizzled on top.
-It's wonderfully rich, salty, and slightly sweet at the same time.
+After a night out, my favorite indulgence is an arepa con queso ("arepa with cheese") from a street vendor.
+In Medellín, these are thick patties filled with white cheese and slathered in butter, with the option of sweet condensed milk drizzled on top.
+They're wonderfully rich, salty, and slightly sweet.

 At El Cielo Restaurant, the arepas were the typical snack size, served with almost every Colombian meal, whether at home or dining out.